duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

     Successfully created Goodie: IsAwesome::GitHubUsername
     ```

-    These two generates files only contain boilerplate code and comments.
+    These two generated files only contain boilerplate code and comments.
 We'll have to complete the code in order to get your new Goodie working!

 4. Press "**Ctrl+O**" (Cmd+O on a Mac), then type "**GitHubUsername.pm**" and press "**Enter**".
 This will open the file for editing in Codio's text editor.
-(If you prefer a Terminal text editor, Vim, Emacs and Nano are also available).
+(Vim, Emacs and Nano are also available).
 It should look like this:

     ```perl
     package DDG::Goodie::IsAwesome::GitHubUsername;